SmoothWAN/SmoothWAN-docs/docs/faq.md

 <h2>I'm currently collecting frequently asked questions...</h2>

 ## Common issues

+### Unable to save changes - "Restart Speedify" visible - "Login button" invisible
+Make sure to add the web address to your ad-blocker whitelist.

 ### Speedify did not detect internet/WAN not visible
 An interface name that starts with "br-" prefix is ignored.